48 hours in Nuremberg was the perfect amount of time for my first ever visit to Germany and the pretty city of Nuremberg.

 We decided it was time for drinks and some local Bavarian fare, but warning, in the winter ALWAYS pre-book a table.

 We had to wander around for nearly an hour to find a table and ended up sharing a massive table with 3 other groups, but with the 4 of us squeezed around the table’s corner.
-However, the restaurant (Hutt’n Essen & Trinken) was huge and had an amazing feel it it – lots of wooden beams, candles and huge random musical artefacts hanging from the ceiling!
-Odd but very cosy!
+However, the restaurant (Hutt’n Essen & Trinken) was huge and had an amazing feel to it – lots of wooden beams, candles and huge random musical artefacts hanging from the ceiling!
+Odd, but very cosy!

 Evening in Nuremberg

 The Christmas Market in Nuremberg is very busy in the evening.
 People stand in huge crowds mingling with each other and you really jostle for space around the bars.

 There was also a cauldron of glühwein which I thought was pretty cool – you could have it served up right there!

 One of the most fun bars in Nuremberg is one we decided to nickname the ‘Hammer Bar’ for the awesome game that they had in there.